 Alaska weather is always changing so be sure to layer clothes.
 Listed below are suggestions of gear that will help to make for a more comfortable hunt.
+Please try to keep all gear to 50 pounds or less.

-- 1 pair rain gear, lightweight Gore-Tex is suitable but stretchable pvc type rain gear, such as
+- 1 pair rain gear, lightweight Gore-Tex is suitable but stretchable pvc type rain gear, such as Helly Hansen Impertech is highly recommended

 - 2 pair of fleece, or synthetic pants-avoid heavyweight style

-- 1 synthetic jacket- shell
+- 1 synthetic jacket shell

 - 1 mid-weight fleece jacket or pullover